 Our research programs specialize in cardiovascular disease; central nervous system disorders and advanced neuroanatomy; functional MRI; head and neck cancer characterization; cancer screening and early detection; liver disease imaging; and PET imaging in oncology, interventional radiology, and information technology connectivity.
 Our advanced imaging research facility, the Mount Sinai Biomedical Engineering and Imaging Institute, houses 3T and 7T MRI systems, a PET-MRI instrument, spectral CT, and preclinical 7T and 9.4T MRI systems.

-The Department of Diagnostic, Molecular and Interventional Radiology is committed to training the radiologists of the future.
+The Department of Diagnostic, Molecular and Interventional Radiology is committed to training the radiologists of the future who will serve as exemplars in their practice.
 Following an internship, radiologists-in-training complete four years of residency and usually a fifth year of fellowship in a specialized area of radiology.
-These specialty areas include neuroradiology, interventional radiology, body imaging, musculoskeletal radiology, or breast or pediatric imaging.
+These specialty areas include neuroradiology, interventional radiology, body imaging, chest imaging, musculoskeletal radiology, breast imaging, pediatric imaging, and nuclear medicine.
 We also teach medical students and physicians in practice through continuing medical education courses.

 The Department’s contributions to structural and physiologic imaging are now being further propelled by informatics and artificial intelligence.
 Radiologists at the Mount Sinai Health System are leveraging these advancements to enable earlier detection of disease, enhanced disease characterization, and novel image-guided interventions so we can continually improve the management options for our patients.
 Furthermore, we are developing, testing, and implementing an array of tools to improve the experience of patients, referring physicians, and our own team.